VISSR Build System

-Most of the code at this repository is written in Golang, so in order to use this repo Golang must be installed on the computer.
+The server and most of the other software components at this repository is written in Golang, so in order to use this repo Golang must be installed on the computer.

 Searching for “install golang” gives many hits, of which this is one: